fdcartwright/reading-notes/README.md

 This is a collection of my readings for Code Fellows.

 ### About Me
-I am Dan.
-I like to snowboard in the winter.
+I am Dan and I like to snowboard in the winter(pre-COVID).
+I recently left Real Estate to pursue a career in JavaScript Software Development.
+I am excited to learn.

 My Guthib portfolio page https://github.com/fdcartwright